December 31, 2007

-Our vision is for Alberta’s public lands to exist in perpetuity for the benefit of all generations and for the conservation of indigenous wildlife.
+Our vision is for Alberta’s public lands to exist in perpetuity for the benefit of all generations and for the conservation of wildlife.

 Publicly owned lands, held in trust by the Government of Alberta, are managed in the public’s interest.
 An overarching Public Lands Policy is long overdue and must be developed through collaboration and meaningful public participation.
 Public lands must be properly managed to ensure that their ecological, social, and natural resource values are maintained for future generations.